No Modality Left Behind: Adapting to Missing Modalities via Knowledge Distillation for Brain Tumor Segmentation: Results

 \subsubsection{BraTS 2018 \cite{c35menze2014multimodal}}

 This dataset shares the same four MRI modalities and three annotation regions as BraTS 2024 but contains only 285 cases, making it suitable for testing a model’s generalization and resistance to overfitting under limited data.
-We apply the same 80 \% / 20 \% training–testing split.
+We apply the same 80 \% / 20 \% training-testing split.